-Canada is a big country, full of unique experiences and places for you to explore.
-Canada stretches from the Pacific to the Atlantic and deep into the Arctic, its inspiring landscape is unparalleled, so think big and be prepared for the exploration of a lifetime!
+Canada is a massive country, full of unique experiences and places for you to explore.
+The country stretches from the Pacific Ocean to the Atlantic Ocean and deep into the Arctic.
+Canada's inspiring landscape is truly unparalleled, so think big and be prepared for the exploration of a lifetime during your gap year!

-Conservation organizations offer opportunities throughout the country, protecting and enhancing parks and other natural areas through a variety of activities.
+Conservation organizations offer opportunities throughout Canada, protecting and enhancing parks and other natural areas through a variety of activities.
 Volunteers are crucial in assisting these organizations to help reach their goals.
 These organizations work to offset our carbon footprint by researching and informing the public of environmental devastation.

+There is no lack in adventure travel around Canada.
 Visit the stunning Niagara Falls in Ontario.
 Travel the pedestrian bridge that links Canada with the United States without the inconvenience of border patrols!
 Canada is great for sightseeing.
 Visit popular spots such as Quebec, Vancouver, Toronto and Ottawa.
-Explore Canada’s stunning crystal clear lakes, thousand year old glaciers, and breath-taking mountain ranges.
+Explore Canada’s stunning crystal clear lakes, thousand-year-old glaciers, and breath-taking mountain ranges.
 But remember to bring a coat!
-Canada is the Polar Bear Capital of the World and sightings are year round.
+Canada is the Polar Bear Capital of the World and sightings are year-round.
 You can also see stunning Beluga Whales and catch a glimpse of the Aurora Borealis in Churchill.

-Internships create extensive social networks that go a long way towards building a career.
+Internships are a great way to spend your gap year in Canada.
+The experience allows you to create extensive social networks that go a long way towards building a career.
 In Canada, qualified participants can be placed in a variety of locations, including Vancouver and Toronto.
 Participants can live in home-stays or hotels if they’re taking part in hospitality internships.
 Applicants must be at least 18, and certain nationality restrictions apply in regards to visa procedures.

 Internships are often flexible, lasting 6-12 months and are available year-round for interested students.
+While you're interning during the week, you also have time to travel during the weekends!
 Students are encouraged to research available internships in Canada ahead of time.

 Advance and spur your professional development!
 There is no better way to gain an edge in the job market than by gaining professional experience in an international setting.